planning your wedding day timeline for photography

 Questions to consider when planning your wedding that could save you time

-- Will you be getting ready at the wedding ceremony venue? or will you book a hotel room, get ready at that location and hire wedding cars to take you to the ceremony location?
+- Will I be getting ready at the wedding ceremony venue? or will I book a hotel room, get ready at that location and hire wedding cars to take you to the ceremony location?

-- Will the ceremony location be the same as the reception venue? (i.e. are you going to get married at a church and then have your reception at a vineyard?
+- Will the ceremony location be the same as the reception venue? (i.e. Am I going to get married at a church and then have your reception at a vineyard?

-- Will transportation be provided to your guests if the location of the ceremony and reception are significant different?
+- Will transportation be provided to my guests if the location of the ceremony and reception are significant different?

 - Will I have a first look with my family when I am getting ready? or will I have time to have a first look with my significant other? or both?

-- Will you want to have your Bride/Groom portraits before the ceremony? or after?
+- Will I want to have your Bride/Groom portraits before the ceremony? or after?

-- What time will you start your reception?
+- What time will I start my reception?
 When will speeches start?
-When will you have your first dance?
-Will you dance with your parents?
+When will I have my first dance?
+Will I dance with my parents?

-- Will you play wedding games at the reception?
+- Will I play wedding games at the reception?

-- What time will you cut your cake?
+- What time will I cut my cake?

 Let's face it, we're not born to know how to plan a wedding, but with my experience, and these are just some things to consider when planning your wedding.
 It's better to be prepared and be aware of the things you may not have thought about.

 The biggest problem for any timeline checklist is time.
-For us photographers, time is a key factor to ensure all the aesthetics and details you chose for your special day (this includes your flowers, bridesmaid dresses, wedding venues, wedding cakes etc.) are immortalised in your wedding album.
+For us photographers, time is a key factor to ensure all the aesthetics and details you chose for your special day.
+This includes capturing details of your flowers, bridesmaid dresses, wedding venues, wedding cakes.
+So it can all be immortalised in your wedding album.

 As part of my services, I assist you and can provide suggestions on how your wedding day timeline can look to ensure there is enough time for you to be present and enjoy your day.
 And of course, enough time for photos.